build-on-aws/content/posts/amazon-bedrock-developing-java-applications/index.md

 Mind you the usage of the class [BedrockBodyBuilder](https://github.com/build-on-aws/amazon-bedrock-with-builder-and-command-patterns/blob/main/src/main/java/com/amazon/aws/developers/bedrock/util/BedrockRequestBody.java) to create the request for the body payload.
 This is not part of the AWS SDK for Java, but a helper class to assist in the payload generation.
 Ultimately, you are required to provide a string containing the exact payload for each foundation model support by Amazon Bedrock.
 Because this process can be tedious and error-prone, I created this helper class to make your life simpler.
 The complete implementation of this helper class can be found in [this GitHub repository](https://github.com/build-on-aws/amazon-bedrock-with-builder-and-command-patterns).

-Now for the moment you were waiting for: send the request to Amazon Bedrock, get a response, and process it to find the name of the band from the contract.
-Below is the complete example containing the invocation to Amazon Bedrock and the processing of the results to print in the console output.
+Now for the moment you were waiting for: sending the request to Amazon Bedrock, get a response, and process it to find the name of the band from the contract.

 ```java
 public class CohereTextGeneration {